jocavad/HAL-Imp/README.md

 Small library for serializing Java objects to [HAL JSON](https://tools.ietf.org/html/draft-kelly-json-hal) format and parse back to Java objects.
 Serialization and parsing, that both rely heavily on Jackson library, is done through `Representation` object.
-Jackson library should be at least 2.10.0.
+Jackson library version should be at least 2.10.0.

 ## 1 - Serialize